 Since the q and x characters are not used in the Dagbani language, we could reassign the keys to other characters in the language like open e and open o, the other two vowels in their language.
+First we want to see the character map, so in the View menu, set the Character Map menu option.

 To change the q key to open e key, click on the q key in the layout to select it.
 In the Character Map pane, enter open e in the textbox at the bottom of the pane.
-Highlight the Latin small letter open e character by clicking it.
-Then double-click it.
+Highlight the Latin small letter open e character by clicking it and then drag it to the q key.
+Then double-click the Latin small letter open e character in the character map.
 Note that the Unicode Character Value and the Output character box are updated with open e Unicode codepoint and character respectively.